Low-level library internals

 - Due to potential trait method name collisions,

-<Type as Trait>is used to make sure that we're using items from the
+<Type as Trait>is used to make sure that we are using members from the correct trait.

 What is a virtual DOM?